Using Social Media During U.S. Visa Application Process

 Final Thoughts on Using Social Media During U.S. Visa Application Process

 Yes, the U.S. government is using social media more in vetting visa applicants.
 However, do not let that scare you from using social media while applying for a U.S. K-1 Fiance Visa or a IR-1 CR-1 Spouse Visa.
-In fact, as we state about, using social media properly also actually helps your K-1 Fiance Visa or IR-1 CR-1 Spouse Visa application case.
+In fact, as we state above, using social media properly also actually helps your K-1 Fiance Visa or IR-1 CR-1 Spouse Visa application case.

 See our site on U.S. Relationship Visas and then click the drop down for a K-1 Fiance Visa or IR-1 CR-1 Spouse Visa.
 Go to our home page and click Categories Page to see many other blog articles on long distance relationships, navigating the U.S, Visa system, adjusting to new life in the USA, travel and shopping recommendations.